 Federal aid may include Federal Loans and/or Federal Work Study.
 To apply for a federal student loan, you must first complete the Free Application for Federal Student Aid (FAFSA).
 RIT’s FAFSA school code is 002806.
 You will receive a financial aid offer notification that will detail how much federal loan funding you may borrow.

-As a graduate students, you can borrow up to $20,500 each year in Direct Unsubsidized Loans.
+As a graduate student, you can borrow up to $20,500 each year in Direct Unsubsidized Loans.
 Direct Graduate PLUS Loans can also be used for the remainder of your college costs not covered by other financial aid.
 The Direct Graduate PLUS Loan requires a separate application available through studentaid.gov.

 Before your federal loan(s) can disburse, you will be required to complete Entrance Counseling, a tool to ensure you understand your obligation to repay the loan; and sign a Master Promissory Note, agreeing to the terms.

 Federal student loans can be used for living expenses as well as for books and educational-related supplies, in addition to tuition.

 You can choose how much loan funding you would like to accept.
 You are not required to take out all of the loans that are awarded to you.